linghui-wu/MACSS-Thesis-Title-Page/README.md

 A simplistic tex file to generate a template title page of the MACSS thesis.
 Hope it saves you from 15-min tedious formatting.
-It best complements with the [LaTex paper template](https://github.com/UC-MACSS/persp-research-econ_Spr20/tree/master/templates).
+It best complements the [LaTex paper template](https://github.com/UC-MACSS/persp-research-econ_Spr20/tree/master/templates).